You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 When Was Keytruda First Approved by the FDA for Any Cancer?

-Keytruda was first approved by the FDA on September 4, 2014, for the treatment of patients with unresectable or metastatic melanoma, including those with BRAF V600 mutation-positive melanoma.
-This approval marked a significant breakthrough in the treatment of melanoma, a type of skin cancer that is often resistant to traditional therapies.
+Keytruda was first approved by the FDA on September 4, 2014, for the treatment of patients with unresectable or metastatic melanoma, a type of skin cancer.
+This approval marked a significant milestone in the development of immunotherapy, as it was the first FDA approval for a PD-1 inhibitor.

 Conclusion